Project management life cycle consists of four phases requiring certain sequential steps to be performed. Learn how to drive your project to success.

 Automating Overtime Calculations

-With a simple timesheet solution such as actiTIME, you can automate overtime calculations and get instant access to current data for each employee…
+With a simple timesheet application like actiTIME, you can automate overtime calculations and get instant access to current work data for each employee.

-Or run charts and reports, getting an overview of your team’s overtime hours and associated costs.
+With detailed charts and reports, you can get a quick breakdown of your team’s overtime hours and associated costs for a specific period.